u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 > While running this you will most likely encounter the exception `AttributeError: 'MoreComments' object has no attribute 'body'`.
 This submission’s comment forest contains a number of [`MoreComments`](https://praw.readthedocs.io/en/latest/code_overview/models/more.html#praw.models.MoreComments "praw.models.MoreComments") objects.
 These objects represent the “load more comments”, and “continue this thread” links encountered on the website.
 While we could ignore [`MoreComments`](https://praw.readthedocs.io/en/latest/code_overview/models/more.html#praw.models.MoreComments "praw.models.MoreComments") in our code

 It appears that I need to deal with the 'MoreComments' object, which represents sub-comments or comments of a comment, based on this explanation.
-I am not familiar with it, but based on the example codes, it looks like I will need to skip it if I come across it.
+I am not familiar with it, but based on the example code, it looks like I will need to skip it if I come across it.

-I started to think the layer of collecting the posts and comments data:
+I started to think about the layers of collecting the posts and comments data:

 1. I have a lot of submission IDs.